rinana7/AiGPT/README.md

 https://drive.google.com/drive/folders/1ZMgW_9IsD_AHIlBWX6CNj8fHvbX_VAk1?usp=sharing

 Configured the following.
-video is the location of the video file, name is the avatar's name, and speaker is the character's voice parameter. speaker can be changed to other numbers.
+Video is the location of the video file, name is the avatar's name, and speaker is the character's voice parameter.
+Speaker can be changed to other numbers.

 ```python
 AVATAR_INFO = [